About the Tanner Lectures on Human Values

-The Tanner Lectures were established by the American scholar, industrialist and philanthropist, Obert Clark Tanner in 1978.
-The purpose of the Tanner lectures is to advance and reflect upon the scholarly and scientific learning related to human values.
+The Tanner Lectures on Human Values were established by the American scholar, industrialist and philanthropist, Obert Clark Tanner in 1978.
+The purpose of the lectures is to advance and reflect upon the scholarly and scientific learning related to human values.

 In creating the lectureships, Professor Tanner said, “I hope these lectures will contribute to the intellectual and moral life of mankind.
 I see them simply as a search for a better understanding of human behaviour and human values.
 This understanding may be pursued for its own intrinsic worth, but it may also eventually have practical consequences for the quality of personal and social life".

 This year's Tanner Lectures on Human Values took place from 1-2 February 2022, focusing on the subject 'Providing for a nation’s health, in a global context'.

 To complement the lectures, we will soon present The Art and Heart of Leonardo - an exhibition chiefly of Leonardo da Vinci's anatomical drawings, as seen through contemporary eyes.

 The Obert C. Tanner Lecture on Artificial Intelligence and Human Values 2021